-Aug 22 – Sep 22, 2018 (Fall Equinox)
+Aug 22 – Sep 22 (Fall Equinox), 2020

 Happy birthday Virgos!

+Virgo is ruled by Mercury, the fleet-footed messenger god.
+Most Virgos are exceptionally chatty, with minds like intricate puzzles.
+Virgo understands her lightning rhythms and quirks, but the rest of us are fascinated by this chaotic-yet-orderly whirlwind.
 The Virgo life is fast and constantly changing.
-Expect this time to be, as always, insanely busy.
-Virgo is ruled by Mercury, the fleet-footed messenger god.
-You may move or get a job, go to school, break up, dig deeper – you know your mission.
-There is no respite, no repose, no languor here.
+Expect this cycle to be, as always, insanely busy.
+It’s the season of harvest and going back to school.
+There is no respite, no repose, no time to be lazy.
 Virgo can become so consumed by her work that she forgets to breathe or rest.
-You’ll feel a seed sprouting in your stomach, an excitement aching in your phalanges, a stinging, mercurial anticipation.
+You’ll feel a seed sprouting in your stomach; excitement aching in your phalanges; a stinging, mercurial anticipation.

 So many changes take place during Virgo season.
 Ironically, many Virgos do not like or appreciate change.
 This transit is about practice, devotion, and perspicacity.
 Virgo lives to monitor, sort, categorize.
 She demands continual and discernible improvement within and without.
 Virgo also increases awareness towards our body and what we put into it.
 Now is the best time to (re)commit to regular exercise and healthy eating.